What does an Anthropology junior paper look like?

 What do Anthropology majors write about in their JPs?

 Topics for anthropology junior papers are extremely variable; the topic should reflect a student’s real interests.
 Some students use the JP as preparation for their senior thesis research; however, this is neither required nor expected.
 The JP is meant to be a vehicle for students to implement their developing sense of what makes an analysis anthropological, and to consider how an anthropological perspective might make sense of issues and problems encountered outside the university, including, perhaps, domains of professional work to which the students aspire.
 Anthropology majors are therefore encouraged to review and re-use sources and ideas encountered in anthropology courses, as well as any other relevant courses taken, in developing the JP.
 While JP topics are completely open to individual interests — and may even concern phenomena about which professional anthropologists have not already written — the student needs to find some significant set of anthropological sources as an analytical context for making sense of the chosen topic.
 For an idea of the range of possible topics, students can browse examples of JP titles from past years.
-To see a set of sample JPs, students can ask any department staff member for access during business hours.
+Examples of JPs are made available to students for reference as part of the junior advising process.

 Structure and Format

 Junior papers are somewhat longer than term papers.
-Whereas anthropology term papers are usually 1500 to 4000 words in length, JPs are expected to be 4000 to 8000 words (excluding notes, bibliography, tables, illustrations, and appendices) — approximately the length of a published journal article.
+Whereas anthropology term papers are usually 1500 to 4000 words in length, JPs are expected to be about 8000 words (excluding notes, bibliography, tables, illustrations, and appendices) — approximately the length of a published journal article.
 Sub-headings may be used, as appropriate, but JPs normally do not have multiple chapters.

 Students should consult anthropology journals (like American Anthropologist) for guidance on the proper style of footnotes, citations, and references.
 Note that the citation of sources is not usually placed in footnotes in anthropological journal articles, but rather placed parenthetically in the text itself; footnotes are reserved for clarifications and other asides.
 For more detailed guidelines, refer to the American Anthropological Association (AAA) Style Guide.